VeronikaRuliskova/help/docs/send-sms-command-3.md

 ---

 ## Send SMS command 3 – transactional SMS
-It allows to send a text short message to one telephone number recipients.
+It allows to send a text short message to one recipients.
 This command has the list of parameters shown in table 1c.

 ## Request URL address
 The URL used to send the HTTP requests: